 COVID-19 Policy and Protocol for Spring Camp

 We are committed to making this event safe and connecting.
-Out of care for the most vulnerable people in our networks, all attendees of Spring Camp must be vaccinated with a booster, and we require testing before (and possibly during) camp as well.
+Out of care for the most vulnerable people in our community, we require testing before and during camp, plus EITHER vaccination, a booster, and a period of limiting exposure OR a quarantine period onsite before the event.
+Our protocol is subject to change based on conditions nearer the time of the event.
 [Scroll down for more background on our policy choices.]

 If our final protocol does not work for you, if you decide to withdraw from attending a CFNC event for COVID-related issues, OR if we cancel the event due to a surge in COVID cases, we will issue you a full refund.

 If you think that you might cancel, we request that you pay via Venmo or Paypal if you would like to pre-pay for an event, so that we can avoid paying credit card fees in the case of cancellation.

 - Vaccination/Limit Exposure OR Quarantine